jacuzzi-ai/UJ-Computer-Science-projects/README.md

 block contains cryptographic hash, timestamp and data relevant to its application.
 Think of it as a distributed ledger where instead of information being stored in a database it is stored on the blockchain.

+Your task is to develop a Java network-based application that uses the provided graph ADT at its core.It must be a decentralized application that is facilitated by the peer-to-peer network.
+Example to consider include smart contract,voting system, Healthcare system for storing patient records. etc